aldomann/sublime-moka/README.md

 ### How to Activate

-Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Sublime Text -> Preferences -> Settings - User` (⌘+, on Mac).
+Activate the UI theme and color scheme by modifying your user preferences file, which you can find using the menu item `Sublime Text -> Preferences -> Settings - User`.

 You can choose whichever flavor you like, but don't forget to change *both* color scheme and UI theme so they match.